Advocating for education in challenging contexts: Lessons from practitioners

 After individual interviews, we formed 5 small peer groups, each around similar context or challenges faced.
 The groups met virtually over several months, engaging in an evolving learning-focused, reflective conversation shaped by participants.

 The whole group then convened for a 3-day in-person workshop, taking part in exercises and reflection based on what we had learned.
-At the workshop, the participants recorded a video to communicate their key messages.
+At the workshop, the participants recorded a video (also available in French, Portuguese and Spanish) to communicate their key messages.

 What makes education advocacy difficult in these contexts?